What is the difference between a will and a trust?

 What makes you different?

-I focus solely on Estate Planning, whereas some attorneys practice several areas of law.
+I am a California State Bar Certified Legal Specialist in Estate Planning, Trust & Probate Law.
+Moreover I focus solely on Estate Planning, whereas some attorneys practice several areas of law.
 By focusing only on one area of law I only attend continuing education classes and seminars that cover estate planning.
-Contrast that to other attorneys who take the same amount of required training but must split their time between different areas of law.
+In addition, being a certified specialist in estate planning, I am mandated to take additional classes each year that other estate attorneys are not required to take.
+Contrast that to other attorneys who take a lessor amount of required training but must split their time between different areas of law.

 Why don’t you practice other forms of law?